 Our installation cost is approximately 75% of the cost of your material.
-Meaning if you purchase $200 worth of plants, the installation cost is about $150 to $200.
+Meaning if you purchase $500 worth of plants, the installation cost is minimum $375.
 The cost can vary depending on your location, and size of the materials.
-Our minimum is $150 for installation of material under $200.

 What does Green Acres’ installation cost include?

 The installation cost includes the transporting, digging, adding compost, mulching, staking (when required), and 1 year warranty from date of installation.
 Is there a warranty if Green Acres’ does not install my plants?
 No, only plants that are installed by Green Acres have a 1 year warranty.
 Please ask your installer about their warranties prior to purchase.

 Green Acres 1 year warranty includes store credit for trees and shrubs that perish from natural poor health.
 The cost of the plant can be applied to a new plant or in-store credit for purchase of goods.
 The credit can not be applied to open balances or any deliveries/installations.
 The credit is only for the cost of the plant.
 Labor costs are not included and labor costs can not be credited or refunded.

 Our warranty excludes grass seed, sod, perennials, annuals, Crape Myrtles and Hibiscus Plants.
 It also excludes plant death or failure due to acts of nature (such as drought, high winds, or flooding) vandalism, deer damage, insect or disease damage and negligence.
 Our warranty does not include labor or delivery for the replacement plant nor removal of the dead plant.
 If the customer needs removal of dead plants, and re-installation of new material, there will be a charge of the original installation cost.
 Replacement material does not come with any warranty.